 VAT is not charged on Export shipments, therefore, proof of export is required for HMRC audit purposes.

-The IOE run training courses covering proof of export - Click here to find out more
+The Chartered Institute runs training courses covering proof of export - Click here to find out more

-The IOE run training course on International Sales & Marketing - Click here to find out more
+The Chartered Institute runs training course on international sales and marketing - Click here to find out more

 For all Incoterms, a good rule is to write the Incoterms as follows: